 - How to Perfect an Elevator Pitch About Yourself – Harvard Business Review

 - The Art of the Elevator Pitch: 10 Great Tips – ReadWriteWeb

 - How To Craft A Job Search Elevator Pitch – Forbes

 - Elevator Pitch 101 – Elevator Pitch Essentials

 - How to Craft a Killer Elevator Pitch – Lifehacker

 Share your stories, questions, and insights in the comments below!

 Stephen Abram is a popular Lucidea Webinars presenter.
 He is the past president of SLA, and the Canadian and Ontario Library Associations.
 He is the CEO of Lighthouse Consulting and the executive director of the Federation of Ontario Public Libraries.
 He blogs personally at Stephen’s Lighthouse.
-Watch for his new book from Lucidea Press on management tips for librarians, coming in autumn 2017!
+Watch for his new book from Lucidea Press on management tips for librarians in winter 2017/2018!